roddi/ValidateStoreReceipt/README.markdown

 # ValidateStoreReceipt
-Matthew Stevens, Ruotger Skupin, Apple, Dave Carlton, Fraser Hess, anlumo.
+Matthew Stevens, Ruotger Skupin, Apple, Dave Carlton, Fraser Hess, anlumo, yene.

 At the end of October 2010 Apple announced the App Store for Mac.
 The App Store will put a receipt into your app bundle, but won't implement any copy protection scheme.
 For details see [Validating App Store Receipts](https://developer.apple.com/devcenter/mac/documents/validating.html) (Developer membership needed)